Compensation for Electrocution Accidents and Electrical Injuries in New York City

 How Does an Electric Shock Happen?

 Construction workers can suffer an electrical shock injury when they come in contact with live wires or a source of electricity.
-It is all too common for construction workers in New York to suffer severe injuries because of inadequate ground-fault protection or a lack of insulation around live wires.
+It is all too common for construction workers in New York City to suffer severe injuries because of inadequate ground-fault protection or a lack of insulation around live wires.
 Defective equipment, a lack of protective gear, and negligent employers put workers in danger.

 It is also common for workers to suffer serious or fatal injuries if they come into contact with power lines.
 Workers asked to use cranes, ladders, scaffolds, backhoes, scissor lifts, or long handled tools are particularly in danger of coming into contact with power lines.